Programs in Graduate Study

 The candidate must meet the identified provisions before Full admission to the specific program.

-• Provisions, as stated in the admission’s letter from the Office of Graduate Studies, must be removed within the specified period time or provisional status will be rescinded and the student will be moved to non-degree seeking, non-matriculated status.
+• Provisions, as stated in the admission’s letter from the Office of Graduate Studies, must be removed within the specified time period or provisional status will be rescinded and the student will be moved to non-degree seeking, non-matriculated status.

 • The admission date determines the specific program and graduation requirements as outlined in the catalog.